English and DMIS, University of Glasgow and MSc Information Science, UCL

 I actually didn’t have any relevant work experience before studying at Imperial College Business School!
 I think it speaks volumes about Imperial’s reputation and our incredible Careers service that I was fortunate in being able to pass screening with most of my top choices including Facebook, Amazon, Uber, Google, Microsoft, LinkedIn etc.

-I ended up confirming a Program Management internship with Uber and a graduate role with Amazon and I truly believe that the unwavering support that our Careers service provided has played an instrumental role in helping me achieve my goals.
+I ended up confirming a Program Management internship with Uber and a graduate role with Amazon and I truly believe that the unwavering support that the Careers team provided has played an instrumental role in helping me achieve my goals.
 From CV and cover letter optimisation to tailored mock interviews and case studies, Careers were with me every step of the way.

 Why did you decide to study an MSc Management at Imperial College Business School?